bmd/terraform-aws-queue-driven-lambda/README.md

 `deadletter_queue_arn` - the ARN of the deadletter queue in SQS (if configured).

 `log_stream_arn` - The ARN of the CloudWatch log stream for the Lambda execution logs (if configured).

+### Note on IAM permissions.

+In order to create a Lambda function with an SQS queue as an event source, you will need to